LordGolias/antistasi/README.md

 `AS_P("secondsForAAFattack")`.
 This variable is modified via `fnc_changeSecondsForAAFattack`.
 The script that starts attacks is the `ataqueAAF.sqf`.
-It is run from the loop in `resourcecheck.sqf` when `AS_P("secondsForAAFattack") == 0`. `ataqueAAF.sqf` checks whether it is worth to attack a given location, and, if yes, it spawns the attack accordingly using `CSATpunish.sqf` (for cities), `combinedCA.sqf` (for other locations), and `Mission/CONVOY.sqf` (when no locations are available to attack).
+It is run from the loop in `resourcecheck.sqf` when `AS_P("secondsForAAFattack") == 0`. `ataqueAAF.sqf` checks whether it is worth to attack a given location, and, if yes, it spawns the attack accordingly using `CSATpunish.sqf` (for cities) and `combinedCA.sqf` (for other locations).

 ## Minefields